aleung/mini-thumb-dactyl-keyboard/guide/index.md

 };
 ```

-Now you're done the configurations with is related to how your keyboard is made.
+Now you're done the configurations which is related to how your keyboard is made.

 ### Keymap

 The keymap defines when a key or keys combination is pressed, what keycode is sent to computer.

-QMK firmware has rich features in keymaps.
+QMK firmware has rich features for keymaps.
 You should read its document beginning from this one: https://docs.qmk.fm/#/keymap

 I use the default keymap of my keyboard as example.
-The code can be found at [GitHub](https://github.com/aleung/qmk_firmware/tree/my_dactyl_manuform/keyboards/handwired/dactyl_manuform/mine/keymaps/default).
+The code can be found on [GitHub](https://github.com/aleung/qmk_firmware/tree/my_dactyl_manuform/keyboards/handwired/dactyl_manuform/mine/keymaps/default).
 It's in three layers: base layer for alphabets, a function keys and navigation keys layer and a numbers and punctuation layer.
 This picture shows partial of the keymaps:

 ![](keymap.png)